hassaanmuzammil/Predict-Posture-Standing-Sitting/README.md

 # Predict-Posture-Standing-Sitting
 Predict whether a person is standing or sitting.

+**Code Reproduction**
+The code can be reproduced using exactly the same instructions as described here: https://github.com/asimniazi63/pose-detection

 **Introduction**

 The task was to add a poster prediction function to the file that outputs x,y coordinates of body parts given an input image.